Selmont-West Selmont, Alabama

 Selmont-West Selmont is a census-designated place (CDP) in Dallas County, Alabama, United States.
 At the 2020 census, the population was 2,158.

 Geography

-Selmont-West Selmont is located in eastern Dallas County at (32.378494, -87.006659).
+Selmont-West Selmont is located in eastern Dallas County.
 It is on the south side of the Alabama River, which separates it from the city of the Selma, the county seat, to the north.
 The Edmund Pettus Bridge carries U.S. Route 80 across the river into Selma at the north end of the CDP.

 According to the U.S. Census Bureau, the CDP has a total area of 8.6 km2, of which 8.5 km2 is land and 0.1 km2, or 1.17%, is water.